 - Visit the LCSD#1 website and Facebook page for updated information and their plans for continuing education through closures and meal distribution plans and instructions.

-- Lincoln County WIC is implementing appointment procedures: 1) participants are asked to reduce the number of people coming to their appointments.
+- Lincoln County WIC has implemented appointment procedures: 1) participants are asked to reduce the number of people coming to their appointments.
 They request only one person come if possible.
 2) Appointments will be altered to shorten the amount of time that participants are in the clinic 3) parking lot services will be an option to assist with participants receiving WIC benefits.
 Please visit their Facebook page for more information or contact the local WIC office (307-885-9071) to ask any questions.

 - The Afton Clerk/Treasurer's office in Afton have asked that two people at a time enter the office per visit.
 Please visit the county website for any further updates.